-The popularity of cycling as a mode of transport has grown exponentially in the last few years, with 25 million people in the UK owning a bicycle, according to Cycling UK.
+The popularity of cycling as a mode of transport has grown exponentially in the last few years, with over 25 million people in the UK owning a bicycle, according to Cycling UK.
 However, due to the ever increasing number of cyclists on the road, there are now more people at risk of serious injury from other vehicles.

 - Losing control of the bicycle as a result of poor cycling lanes and road/trail design